Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You will be expected to provide tax returns, including all the pages and schedules.
 Extensions are not accepted.
 The returns will be scrutinized for unreimbursed employee business expenses, self-employment business losses and signs of fraud, such as reported income that doesn't match your W-2s.
 You'll be required to sign IRS Form 4506-T, which allows APCHA to get a transcript of the tax return from the IRS.
 APCHA will get the transcript of your tax return straight from the IRS and compare it with the copy of the return that you provided as part of our fraud prevention efforts.

 Yes, three buildings at Truscott Place allow pets (one cat or one dog).
-When a unit becomes available at an APCHA managed property it is listed in the Aspen Daily News and on APCHA Renting.
+When a unit becomes available at an APCHA managed property it is listed directly through www.apcha.org.
 The Centennial Apartments also allow pets in the 100 and 200 Nicholas Lane buildings.

 We do not have lawyers on staff.
 Free or discounted legal advice can be obtained by calling 800-521-6968 or Alpine Legal Services at 970-920-3032.